Abrahamogbedobor/osticket-prereqs/README.md

 <img src="https://i.imgur.com/SBovuEf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Internet Information Services is windows web server because os-ticket uses web browser it was required to enable IIS or instal it as a prerequisites before os-ticket installation.
-The above picture is used to show the steps used in enabling IIS on windows.
+The above pictures are nternet Information Services installation steps in windows.
+ISS is windows web server, as os-ticket uses web browser thus, it was required to enable IIS or instal it as a prerequisites before os-ticket installation.
+Also, the folder in which the installed IIS file is saved is been highlighted above.
 </p>
 <br />